razazaheer12/CodeAlpha_MusicPlayer/README.md

 <img width="959" height="439" alt="image" src="https://github.com/user-attachments/assets/ca250ddb-9dd5-4955-a22d-d19d2aafa183" />

+## 🎓 What I Learned

+**This project helped me understand:**

+*How to work with the Web Audio API
+*Creating smooth animations with CSS
+*Building responsive layouts for all devices *Event-driven programming in JavaScript
+*User experience design principles
+*Project organization and documentation

 ## 👨‍💻 Author

 **Raza Zaheer**

 * GitHub: [https://github.com/razazaheer12](https://github.com/razazaheer12)
 * LinkedIn: [https://www.linkedin.com/in/raza-zaheer-416745340/](https://www.linkedin.com/in/raza-zaheer-416745340/)

+## 🙏 Acknowledgments

+*CodeAlpha - For providing this amazing internship opportunity *The Weeknd - For the awesome music used in the demo *Spotify - For design inspiration
+*Font Awesome - For icons (if used)
+*Google Fonts - For typography (if used)

 ## 🎓 Internship